kensanata/mastodon-archive/README.md

 private notes documenting for your future reference why you've followed, blocked, or muted someone.

-# Whitelist
+# Allowlist

-You can have a whitelist of people you want to be exempt from some commands.
+You can have an allowlist of people you want to be exempt from some commands.
 Create a text file with a name like the following:
-`dice.camp.user.kensanata.whitelist.txt`.
+`dice.camp.user.kensanata.allowlist.txt`.

-That is: `<your domain>.user.<your account>.whitelist.txt`.
+That is: `<your domain>.user.<your account>.allowlist.txt`.

-There, list the accounts you want to have in your whitelist, one per line.
+There, list the accounts you want to have in your allowlist, one per line.
 All of these formats should work:

 ```text